Suma-Kanji31-13r/Library_Management_System/README.md

 Admin

 There are :-
-Admin Dashboard
-Admin can add/update/ delete category
-Admin can add/update/ delete author
-Admin can add/update/ delete books
-Admin can issue a new book to student and also update the details when student return book Admin can search student by using their student ID Admin can also view student details
+Admin Dashboard, Admin can add/update/ delete category, can add/update/ delete author, can add/update/ delete books Admin can issue a new book to student and also update the details when student return book Admin can search student by using their student ID Admin can also view student details